 Put it this way: when you’re buying a new laptop, do you worry if it will work with both your Wi-Fi at home and at the coffee shop?
 No, because there’s a single Wi-Fi standard.
 To date, the same can’t be said of smart home technology.
 Something might work with Amazon Alexa, but not Google Home, let alone Apple’s traditionally siloed ecosystem.

-In this sense, Matter can be thought of as a new global language that smart home products will be learning later this year (when Matter ‘launches’, if that’s the right word) and beyond, the same way that Wi-Fi or Bluetooth are the standards for those types of technology.
+In this sense, Matter can be thought of as a new global language that smart home products will get firmware updates for.
+It’s a standard in the same way that Wi-Fi or Bluetooth are the standards for those types of technology.

 How does Matter work?